-Furthermore, the bill eliminates the previous penalties for violations of this section, which classified such violations as a Class B felony with significant fines and potential imprisonment.
-Instead, it allows any taxpayer or bona fide unsuccessful bidder to bring a civil action to challenge contracts entered into in violation of the amended provisions.
+Furthermore, the bill clarifies that all proceeds from the sale of property will be deposited into the appropriate fund, and it removes the previous penalties for violations of this section, which included a Class B felony charge and potential fines or imprisonment.
+Instead, it allows any taxpayer or unsuccessful bidder to bring a civil action to challenge contracts that violate the amended provisions.
 The act is set to take effect on June 1, 2025.

 Engrossed: 45-38-71, 45-38-71